 Attach the elastic band to the waistline

 The next step is to sew the elastic to the pajamas.
-When sewing, try not to pull it more than the fabric, don’t stretch the fabric, just the elastic band.
+When sewing, try not to pull the elastic more than the fabric.
+Don’t stretch the fabric, just the elastic band.

 We have the elastic attached, so the last step is to add finishing by cover stitching it.
 Pin it the same way as when attaching the elastic – at the center back and front and at both sides (picture 6).
 If it is easier for you, add some more pins between those four.
 Make sure you are not leaving space between the edge of the elastic and the fabric (picture 7).